cerner/bunsen/docs/source/introduction.rst

 Simple Queries
 --------------
 A production deployment would typically bulk load large volumes of data, but the easiest way to experiment with Bunsen is simply to pull in some existing FHIR bundles.
+Bunsen offers a convenience method to load a collection of bundles from a given directory, or users can provide their own data via Python or Java APIs.

+Here's a simple example loading test bundles from a directory:

 >>> from bunsen.bundles import load_from_directory, extract_entry
 >>>